3 min read

 What's better than two wheels and the open road?
 Not much, and it takes just one ride to convince you.

 With great freedom comes great responsibility, and you can't avoid every obstacle and accident.
 High-quality motorcycle safety gear can literally save your skin, so don't hop on your bike without it.

 Motorcycle Safety Gear Every Rider Should Own

-According to the Insurance Institute for Highway Safety, more than 4,000 motorcyclists die in crashes every year.
-Helmets can prevent nearly 40% of those fatalities.
-Helmets can also prevent an estimated 67% of brain injuries.
+According to the Insurance Institute for Highway Safety, almost 5,000 motorcyclists die in crashes every year.
+Helmets can prevent nearly 40% of those fatalities and prevent an estimated 67% of brain injuries.

 A full-face helmet keeps you safe and clean.
 It deflects dust, pebbles, bugs, and other debris.

 Even in warm temperatures, your hands can get cold from exposure to high winds.
 Gloves keep your hands warm and dry if you come across an unexpected thunderstorm, and they give you more control over your bike.

 Think about the last time you tripped on a step.
 You probably extended your hands to catch yourself.
 The same thing could happen in a motorcycle crash.

 Look for riding gloves that fully cover your knuckles and palms.
 Proper gloves can decrease the force of impact and reduce the severity of scrapes.

 Modern technology gives you lightweight, comfortable, and protective riding jacket options.
 This comes in handy when temperatures reach triple digits.